 Order numbers up to 20

-Once children are confident with ordering small numbers they can move on to ordering three numbers in the teens.
+Once children are confident with ordering small numbers they can move on to ordering three numbers or more in the teens.

 Children are asked to understand and use the vocabulary of comparing and ordering numbers, saying which is larger, smaller, the largest or the smallest.
 Identifying a number between two others is also included.